anvaka/ngraph/README.md

 There are plenty modules within ngraph family: [this npm search](https://www.npmjs.com/search?q=ngraph) shows most of them

+## Playground

+You can quickly start a new project with core ngraph modules using this template project: https://github.com/anvaka/graph-start

 # Building your own modules

 This repository has multiple examples how to build your own module which suits